 Duncan Grassie, UCL Energy Institute

 Novel methods of modelling energy demand in buildings are required to assist with tracking progress towards the UK government’s commitment to Net Zero by 2050.
-The development of automated methods combined with national datasets in fabric and geometry have facilitated the construction of 16,000 UK school EnergyPlus building simulation models which can be used to run scenarios for refurbishment.
-These models successfully integrate the top-down benchmarking of schools relative to peers with bottom-up sources for under or overperformance based on building physics, a key issue identified in previous work (see preceding MRes project) was that occupant datasets of schedules and setpoints of the building services (heating, lighting, IT, catering, etc.) are also necessary to differentiate between poorly built and poorly operated school buildings.
+The development of automated methods combined with national datasets in building construction and geometry have facilitated the construction of 16,000 UK school EnergyPlus building simulation models which can be used to run scenarios for refurbishment.
+These models successfully integrate the top-down comparison of schools’ headline energy ratings relative to peers with bottom-up component by component analysis based on building physics.
+However, a key issue identified in my preceding MRes project was that building service equipment, schedules and setpoints datasets (heating, lighting, IT, catering, etc.) are also necessary to differentiate between poorly fabricated and poorly operated school buildings.

-Previous efforts to determine operational performance of buildings has involved engaging the engineers responsible for designing the buildings, however head teachers, facilities managers, bursars and teachers themselves are more aware of the actual operation of the building.
-Monitoring and post occupancy evaluation can be carried out with budget and personnel constraints limiting the scale, but large scale modelling projects will require engagement of this key group by overcoming knowledge or motivational gaps to crowdsource this building services data.
+Previous efforts to determine building energy performance has involved engaging the engineers responsible for designing the buildings, however head teachers, facilities managers, bursars and teachers themselves are more aware of the actual day to day operation of the building.
+Complex monitoring and post occupancy evaluations projects can be carried out up to a point with budget and personnel constraints limiting the scale.
+However large scale modelling projects will require engagement of these key groups by helping to overcome knowledge or motivational gaps to crowdsource this building services data.